 Tom Hartmann from the Commission for Financial Capability has answered people’s questions about the impact of Covid-19 on people’s Kiwisaver accounts.

-The IRD may be able to offer advice on reducing student loan payments, and tax relief information for people paying child support, and people who are struggling to make tax payments.
-You can find the IRD Covid-19 Tax Relief page here.
+The IRD may be able to offer advice for those struggling with student loan payments, child support payments, and income tax payments.
+You can find the IRD Covid-19 Individuals and families information here.